 Modulates Stress Hormones

 Some scientists believe CBD’s capability to minimize stress comes from the number of endocannabinoid receptors found in the hippocampus area of the brain.
 This is one area responsible for anxiety, and stress management.
-More research is needed on CBD’s specific role in this area.
+We need more research on CBD’s specific role in this area.

 Promotes Sleep Hormones

-Cannabidiol has a very complicated influence over sleep, one which is highly dependant on the dose.
-Lower doses have proven useful for smoothing out a disruptive sleep cycle, while higher doses tend to have the opposite effect.
+Cannabidiol has a very complicated influence over sleep, one which is highly dependent on the dose.
+Lower doses have proven useful for smoothing out a disruptive sleep cycle.
+Nevertheless, higher doses tend to have the opposite effect.
 This confusion and very early nature of the research hasn’t stopped companies from selling (and consumers from buying) CBD for sleep.

 A case study, published in 2016, showed evidence that CBD helped reduce stress and reduce the experience of anxiety in a young girl who had PTSD.
-Notably, this is a single case, but the results were well documented and support the use of CBD for sleep issues related to PTSD.
+Notably, this is a single case.
+Still, scientists documented the results well, and support the use of CBD for sleep issues related to PTSD.

-There is a long way to go before CBD makes it way into pharmacies for the treatment of PTSD.
+Lastly, there is a long way to go before CBD makes it way into pharmacies for the treatment of PTSD.
 However, the early results are encouraging.
-If these results lead into human clinical trials, patients with PTSD will have another tool in their box to recover from the debilitating illness.
+These results could help lead into human clinical trials.
+If they do, patients with PTSD will have another tool in their box to recover from the debilitating illness.